France rejects lesbian couple's bid to marry

 On the question of whether gay couples were being discriminated against because the law treated them differently to heterosexuals, it said "it is not up to the constitutional court to substitute its assessment for that of legislators."

-The lesbian couple's lawyers hope the decision will now encourage lawmakers to draw up a parliamentary bill recognising homosexual marriage.
+The lesbian couple's lawyers hope the decision will now encourage lawmakers to draw up a parliamentary bill on homosexual marriage.

 The National Institute of Demographic Studies (INED) estimated in a 2009 study that up to 40,000 children lived with gay parents in France.